Click the "Array layout" button in the toolbar to open the interface.

 Taking the azimuth angle of the array is 0 as an example: If the north-south slope angle (x°) of the selected layout zone is greater than the set tilt, the tilt value will be automatically change to x or the closest value within the "tilt range".

-Tilt range: take "20,2,30" as example, it indicate [20,22,24,26,28,30], where 20 is the lower limit, 30 is the upper limit, and 2 is the step.
+Take "20,2,30" as example, it indicates [20,22,24,26,28,30], where 20 is the lower limit, 30 is the upper limit, and 2 is the step.

 Set azimuth equals aspect